 Technology consulting focuses on advising organizations on how best to use information technology to achieve business objectives.
 In addition to providing advice, technology consultants often estimate, manage, implement, deploy, and administer IT systems on behalf of their client organizations.
 Areas of technology consulting can include Enterprise Reporting Platforms (ERP), cloud, and systems design and implementation.

-Product Management: A product manager connects business strategy, design knowledge, and customer needs in order to develop a product that is relevant, feasible, and valuable.
+A product manager connects business strategy, design knowledge, and customer needs in order to develop a product that is relevant, feasible, and valuable.
 PMs are focused on optimizing a product to achieve the business goals and user necessities while maximizing return on investment.